| True Stories? Urban Legends? Chain Letters? Could be one or all

 older man, whom the pastor recognized from the neighborhood, continued to sit in one of

+the pews and stare, and the pastor wondered why he wasn't leaving.
 The man asked him where he got the tablecloth on the front wall because it was

 identical to one that his wife had made years ago when they lived in Austria before the